 Last April, Fathom COO Dr Andy Smith led research published in Nature Communications, examining the effect of new population datasets on calculations of global flood exposure.
 Previous estimates of how many people reside in areas prone to flooding, particularly in data-poor developing countries, were informed by coarse-resolution population density maps.
 These maps are typically generated through spreading census counts across relatively large administrative regions.
 Instead, Andy’s paper employed population maps which distributed census information amongst buildings identified using submetre-scale satellite imagery.
 The difference in exposure calculations between commonly used coarser data and new high-resolution maps was stark.
 Andy found flood exposure in 18 developing countries to be significantly lower with more accurate population data.
 In particular, exposure is much more concentrated spatially and rural populations are substantially less at-risk than previously thought.

-You can read the paper here, responsible for our recognition at the LCMA 2020.
+Read the paper responsible for our recognition at the LCMA 2020 below.

 Smith, A., Bates, P., Wing, O., Sampson, C., Quinn, N., & Neal, J. (2019), New estimates of flood exposure in developing countries using high-resolution population data.
 Nature Communications, 10, 1814.